mrchrmn/thrsqr/README.md

 * URL based, no login required
 * Dynamically generated webmanifest for each event
 * Somewhat timezone aware
-  * Registers and saves client time zone as event time zone.
+  * Registers and saves client time zone on event creation as event time zone.
+* Auto-resets responses
-  * Uses event time zone to reset responses one hour after the event has begun.
+  * Uses event time zone to reset one hour after the event has begun.
 * Master admin page to clean up events and users

 ### Built with